Mitsubishi S-AWC: Active Yaw Control (AYC)

 Active Yaw Control uses a torque transfer mechanism in the rear differential to control rear wheel torque differential for different driving conditions and so limit the yaw moment that acts on the vehicle body and enhance cornering performance.
 AYC also acts like a limited slip differential by suppressing rear wheel slip to improve traction.
 In its latest form, AYC now features yaw rate feedback control using a yaw rate sensor and also gains braking force control.
 Accurately determining the cornering dynamics on a realtime basis, the system operates to control vehicle behavior through corners and realize vehicle behavior that more closely mirrors driver intent.

 Active Stability Control (ASC)

-Active Stability Control stabilizes vehicle attitude while maintaining optimum traction by regulating engine power and the braking force at each wheel.
-Taking a step beyond the previous generation Lancer Evolution, the fitting of a brake pressure sensor at each wheel allows more precise and positive control of braking force.
-ASC improves traction under acceleration by preventing the driving wheels from spinning on slippery surfaces.
+Active Stability Control (ASC) takes vehicle stability to new heights by ensuring optimal traction and stabilizing the vehicle's attitude.
+This system achieves these feats through meticulous regulation of engine power and braking force at each wheel.
+Building upon the advancements of the earlier Lancer Evolution model, the integration of brake pressure sensors at each wheel enhances control precision, allowing for more accurate modulation of braking force.
+ASC's contribution is particularly evident in its capacity to enhance traction during acceleration, effectively preventing wheel spin on slippery surfaces and further solidifying the vehicle's stability.
 It also elevates vehicle stability by suppressing skidding in an emergency evasive maneuver or the result of other sudden steering inputs.